raisinghanii/Web-Technologies/README.md

 # Web-Technologies

-To see the live demo of you can visit below links :
+To see the live demo of the assignment you can visit below links :

 Clock hosted at: [Clock](https://yogeshr1.000webhostapp.com/)